 In order to tap a readership base, follow the patterns of authors who have mastered the art of networking.

 First, “connect with as many people connected to the world of publishing as possible.”
 The investment in this area involve genuine reaching out and building friendships with local literary luminaries and publishing insiders.
-Take them to dinner, pick their brains and pay the tab.
 If time allows, make friends with local bookstore owners and employees as well.
 Those inside publishing are the best individuals to recommend your book to target readers since they have first knowledge of its contents.
 As for the people in the bookstore, make sure that they know under what category your book should be shelved inside the bookstore to give it the needed exposure.

 Second, be a part of a writer’s group and show up at regular meetings.
 This will also expand your readership base since writers are avid readers and their reviews or comments will endorse your book.
 Meanwhile, be genuinely interested in their books, attend their book launch, and give them feedback if they want it.
 Your presence in their events will encourage them.
 During literary festivals, you can be instrumental in encouraging more writers just by attending and being fully present.